Kawartha Pine Ridge District School Board: Continuing education centres

 French immersion classes are offered in 14 elementary schools, an extended French program in 3 elementary schools, and an Anishinaabemowin language program in 5 schools.

 To correct imbalances in enrollment, the board is changing some school boundaries in the 2020s.
 The Pines Senior Public School and Clarke High School in Newcastle are to be replaced with a new K–12 school building on a different site.
 A new school is to open in the Northglen neighborhood of Bowmanville in September 2025.
 The Ontario Ministry of Education has also approved funding for a new elementary school in Millbrook.

 Trustees

 The board has 13 members: ten elected trustees, one First Nations appointed trustee, and two student trustees.
-Jaine Klassen Jeninga is board chair.